thewhofan23/OwlCode/recordingTime/README.txt

 ———————
 recordingTime.go - The main project that grabs recording data and convert to total time

-config.json - Not staged since pushing to cloud, but contains graphQL token and other configs of this format:

-{
-    "token": “<your API token>”,
-    "timeout": 15
-}
+config.json - Contains graphQL token and HTTP time out configuration.
+This will have to be revised with your custom graphQL API token

 recordingTime_test.go - Contains tests to verify that the recordingTime still operates correctly after changes are made to recordingTime.go.
 Run with “go test”.